 MISSION STATEMENT AND VISION

-Mission: Spartanburg Methodist College is a two-year private residential institution within the United Methodist Connection.
+Mission: Spartanburg Methodist College is a private residential institution offering associate and baccalaureate degrees within the United Methodist Connection.
 At SMC, lives are transformed in a values-oriented, student-centered atmosphere in the Christian tradition that encourages academic excellence, intellectual exploration, social awareness, and character development within the liberal arts tradition.

 To achieve our vision, we must

 1. Continue our ethic of teaching, learning, and caring.

 2. Recruit, retain, empower, and reward highly qualified faculty and staff.

 3. Improve facilities for academic, athletic, and student life.

 4. Grow the institutional endowment to enhance student access through improved student aid opportunities.